pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 ## Introduction

-Conda is a Python package distribution that allows setting up development environments and handling dependencies for a curated set of packages that are widely used for Data Science and Machine Learning tasks.
-It is similar to using pip and virtual environments, but it differs from those by providing a way to select performance-optimized packages (optimized for CPU or GPU processing elements) to be installed based on the requirements of the task that has to be performed.
+Conda is a Python package distribution that allows you to set up development environments and handle dependencies for a curated set of packages that are widely used for Data Science and Machine Learning tasks.
+It is similar to using pip and virtual environments, but differs by providing a way to select performance-optimized packages (optimized for CPU or GPU processing elements) to be installed based on the requirements of your task.

-Additionally, using Conda (be it the full distribution "anaconda" or just the bare system "mini-conda"), still allows users to keep using pip or virtualenv if needed.
+Additionally, using Conda (be it the full distribution "anaconda" or just the bare system "mini-conda"), allows you to keep using pip or virtualenv if needed.

-Some other advantages of using Conda include:
+Other advantages of using Conda include:

-* Access to performance optimized packages (MKL).
+* Access to performance optimized packages (MKL)
-* Precompiled versions of packages, such as TensorFlow and PyTorch.
+* Precompiled versions of packages, such as TensorFlow and PyTorch
-* Package compatibility lists, so installed packages are compatible with each other.
+* Package compatibility lists, so installed packages are compatible with each other
-* Self-contained environments that can be maintained and used individually.
+* Self-contained environments that can be maintained and used individually

-  More information can be found on their [website](https://www.anaconda.com/products/individual).
+  More information can be found on [the Anaconda website](https://www.anaconda.com/products/individual).

-The [main difference between Conda and pip](https://www.anaconda.com/blog/understanding-conda-and-pip) is that Conda installs (any) software binaries (no compilation required) while Pip compiles sources or wheels for (only) Python packages;
+The [main difference between Conda and pip](https://www.anaconda.com/blog/understanding-conda-and-pip) is that Conda installs (any) software binary (no compilation required) while Pip compiles sources or wheels for (only) Python packages.

-## Before you start
+## Use $PROJECT space for your conda folder

 Before using Conda on Bridges, please have in mind that each of the different Conda environments will be created using an individual environment folder; and even if there is a cache folder for downloaded packages, it will still have to